ver2point0/sales-taxes/README.md

 input1.txt
 input2.txt
 input3.txt

+## Design
+I wrote 5 major classes for this application:

+`input.rb`: a file is imported and broken down into an array

+`parse.rb`: that array is taken and parsed into an array of

+`calculate.rb`: that array of hashes is updated with the correct totals

+`output.rb`: where the output is displayed

+`apply_tax.rb`: calls input, parse, calculate, and output classes to generate receipts

 ## Testing:
-Tests were done with `rspec`.
+Tests were done with `rspec`, `rspec spec/<filename>.rb`: run individual test, `rspec`: run all tests
-`rspec spec/<filename>.rb` - individual test
-`rspec` - run all tests

 ## Test Files:
-input_spec.rb: tests for file input parse_spec.rb: tests for file input being correctly calculate_spec.rb: tests for calculating sales tax and totals output_spec.rb: tests for displaying the output apply_tax.rb: tests that the 3 input files produce correct output
+`input_spec.rb`: tests for file input

+`parse_spec.rb`: tests for file input being correctly parsed

+`calculate_spec.rb`: tests for calculating sales tax and totals

+`output_spec.rb`: tests for displaying the output

+`apply_tax.rb`: tests that the 3 input files produce correct output
-## Design
-I wrote 4 major classes for this application:
-`input`: a file is imported and broken down into an array `parse`: that array is taken and parsed into an array of hashes `calculate`: that array of hashes is updated with the correct totals `output`: where the output is displayed

 ## Assumptions
 1. The input text file follows the following syntax: